alienxxx/owaspka/README.md

     vim Gemfile #add 'twitter-bootstrap-rails' and uncomment therubyracer rails server

-Look at the rails placeholder page and then follow the steps shown there.
+Look at what is already there.
+Open the rails placeholder page and then follow the steps shown there.

     rails generate scaffold Table topic:string date:datetime agenda:text volume:integer
     rails generate scaffold Participant name:string table:references
     rake db:migrate

-Run the server and have a look at what is already there.
+Run the server and have a look at how MVC works there.
 Beautyfy:

     rails generate bootstrap:install static
     rails g bootstrap:themed Tables